nismod/open-gira/docs/src/user-guide/running.md

 # Running

-With the requirements installed, data downloaded, configuration set, and the extracts file prepared, it's finally time to run the program.
 When we run snakemake we have to tell it how many CPU cores it can use to do its processing.
 If you have fewer than 4 cores, or wish to use more, substitute an appropriate number for the 4 below: